How To Become A Cybersecurity Engineer in 2023

 Path 1: The college path (4 years)

-This path is more traditional.
+This path is the most traditional way to become a cybersecurity engineer.
 It involves enrolling yourself in a college and studying computer science or a related like computer engineering.
 These degrees tend to take 2–4 years, depending on your concentration, and can often be expensive.
 That said, this is the most comprehensive path, giving you the most philosophical background in cybersecurity.

 Cybersecurity degrees have recently become more commonplace, and you can get all the necessary knowledge for an entry-level cybersecurity position.
 Institutions like Messiah University, Drexel University, and Seton Hall offer excellent cybersecurity programs.
 Here’s a list of the best cybersecurity university programs.